scossar/audio-onebox/README.md

 ## Audio Onebox

-This plugin creates a custome audio player for audio files that are uploaded to a Discourse forum.
+This plugin creates a custom player for audio files that are uploaded to a Discourse forum.
 It works both for files that are stored on the server and for files that are stored with Amazon S3.